hyperledger/fabric/docs/source/access_control.md

 `peer/Propose: /Channel/Application/MyPolicy`

-Once these fields have been changed in `configtx.yaml`, the `configtxgen` tool will use the policies and ACLs defined when creating a channel creation transaction.
-When appropriately signed and submitted by one of the admins of the consortium members, a new channel with the defined ACLs and policies is created.
+Once these fields have been changed in `configtx.yaml`, the `configtxgen` tool will use the policies and ACLs defined when creating a genesis block for channel creation using the channel participation API.
+When submitted to the orderer by one of the admins, the orderer is joined to the new channel with the defined ACLs and policies.

 Once `MyPolicy` has been bootstrapped into the channel configuration, it can also be referenced to override other ACL defaults.
 For example: